Raksha Bandhan: Regional variations in ritual

 While Raksha Bandhan is celebrated in various parts of India, different regions mark the day in different ways.

 In the state of West Bengal, this day is also called Jhulan Purnima.
 Prayers and puja of Krishna and Radha are performed there.
 Sisters tie rakhi to brothers and wish immortality.
 Political parties, offices, friends, and educational institutions celebrate this day with a new hope for a good relationship.

-In Maharashtra, among the Koli community, the festival of Raksha Bandhan / Rakhi Pournima is celebrated along with Narali Pournima (coconut day festival).
+In Maharashtra, among the Koli community, the festival of Raksha Bandhan / Rakhi Pournima is celebrated along with Narali Poornima (coconut day festival).
 Kolis are the fishermen community of the coastal state.
 The fishermen offer prayers to Varuna, the Hindu god of the sea, to invoke his blessings, and throw coconuts into the sea as offerings to him.
 The girls and women tie rakhi on their brother's wrist, as elsewhere.

 In many regions of North India, it is a common practice to fly kites on the nearby occasions of Janamashtami and Raksha Bandhan.
 The locals buy kilometres of strong kite string, commonly called gattu door in the local language, along with a multitude of kites.

 In Nepal, Raksha Bandhan is referred to as Janai Purnima or Rishitarpani, and involves a sacred thread ceremony.
 It is observed by both Hindus and Buddhists of Nepal.
 The Hindu men change the thread they wear around their chests (janai), while in some parts of Nepal girls and women tie rakhi on their brother's wrists.
 The Raksha Bandhan-like brother sister festival is observed by other Hindus of Nepal during one of the days of the Tihar (or Diwali) festival.

 The festival is observed by the Shaiva Hindus, and is popularly known in Newar community as Gunhu Punhi.

 In Odisha, Raksha Bandhan is also called Rakhi Purnima / Gamha Purnima.
 A sister ties rakhi around her brother's wrist as a mark of love and honour and the brother promises to protect his sister from all the difficulties.
 The name Gamha Purnima refers to the celebration on the same day of the birthday of Lord Balabhadra, considered the god of farming; farmers in Odisha tie rakhis to cattle on this day.